- Main Menu

 - Double Eagle – Also known as an Albatross, shooting three under par on a hole.
 The ultimate shot in golf, more rare than a hole in one

-The Scores screen is course specific, to change the active course click the Course text.
+get link The Scores screen is course specific, to change the active course click the Course text.
 On the iOS platform and Mac OS 10.8 Gamecenter leader boards are available, which provide online best round lists and social networking

 Customize Disc Golf 3D in the preference screen. iOS users have access to less options than Mac Users due to the narrow hardware selection.
 Since Macs vary so much in hardware all of the graphics settings are customizable to allow for the best image quality/speed settings.
 To get the game to run smoother turn down the graphics settings and reduce the size of the game window